A Review of G. K. Beale, A New Testament Biblical Theology, Grand Rapids: Baker Academic, 2011, xiv + 1047 pages, hdbk, $54.99.

 This is a very long and detailed work filled with impressive scholarship and a love of Scripture.
 The author wants to present the inner cohesiveness of Scripture by showing how the NT authors, Paul in particular, develop the OT storyline in new and sometimes surprising ways by their use of an “already/not yet” theological hermeneutics.
 This hermeneutics draws added strength from carefully uncovering the allusions of the NT writers to their Hebrew (well, mostly LXX Greek) Bibles.
 In many cases, these allusions reshape the apparent surface meaning of the text, broadening the picture in no small part through the realization that what might at first be thought of as referring to an End Times denouement, has, in fact, been inaugurated at the Resurrection of Christ, although the fuller realization and completion of this work lies ahead.
 Another way to put this is by Beale’s oft-repeated refrain of “Inaugurated End Time New Creation.”

 The long chapters 2 and 3 begin with a focus on the opening chapters of Genesis as the basis for much of what is unfolded in the rest of the OT.
 Beale tries to develop several somewhat speculative notions regarding God’s overcoming of “chaos” (39), the symbolism of the Tree of the Knowledge of Good and Evil (he thinks this was a “judgment tree” where Adam should have judged the serpent and then ruled over it.
 35, 45), the clothing of the fallen ones, etc. Throughout the chapter, though not limited to it, words like “possible,” “seems,” “if,” “perhaps,” reoccur.
 Beale also manages to slip in a plea for a covenant [of Works] between God and Adam in Eden (42-43).
 Ezekiel 28 is utilized to tell us that Eden was apparently situated on a mountain (105); whatismore, the one who is in Eden in Ezekiel 28:13-14 is identified as Adam (cf. 74, 360 n.7, etc.).
 Adam was given a commission which he was unable to fulfill; a commission which was reiterated throughout OT history, but which only the second Adam could carry out.
 (45ff., 61).
 Beale even has some of the tribes of Israel attempting to fulfill it (98), though whether they were aware of this is not stated.
-Israel is “apparently… a corporate Adam” in this typological scenario (56, 85, 90, 95 n.22), which sees “cyclic patterns” (60) of,
+Israel is “apparently… a corporate Adam” in this typological scenario (56, 85, 90, 95 n.22), which sees “cyclic patterns” (60) of a God who,

 This is not a “center” but rather the main strand of the OT storyline.
 A better perspective from which to view this is to look at it through the lens of the beginning and the end of the Bible; the “bookends” of Genesis 1-3 and Revelation 21.